fashn-logo

 Open Reframe

-Click Reframe in the editing toolbar and pick a target ratio.
+Click Reframe in the editing toolbar and pick a target aspect ratio.
 Supported ratios include:

 Open Reframe and pick a target ratio